LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * You do NOT need to accept anything related to the `Paid Applications Schedule Agreement`
     * That is only required when you sell an app through the `App Store`

+!!! warning "Wait After You Agree"
+    It typically takes 15 minutes before your updated agreement is available so you can complete your build.

+    If your build with browser fails, wait longer.
+An hour wait was reported by one person.

 ### Update Fork